dipika-git-sudo/gitcode-demo/README.md

 # gitcode-demo
-This is my first Git Repos
+This is my first Git Repos.
 Author - Dipika